Lots of ‘cool science’ at Bates spurred by federal program

 For those who are not scientists, it can be difficult to see how research on obscure topics matters.

-Take, for instance, the scrutiny of zebra fish, one of MDI Lab’s endeavors.
+Take, for instance, the scrutiny of zebra fish, one of the MDI Lab’s endeavors.

 Coffman said the shared genetics between the fish and humanity may lead to a better understanding of the science underlying how they work that may lead to breakthroughs that might help ailing people.

-For her part, Brogan said scientists are learning more and more about how microbiomes within the body play a role in keeping people healthy.
+For her part, Brogan said scientists are learning more about how microbiomes within the body play a role in keeping people healthy.

 “We’re not in this world alone,” she said, referring to the vast array of microscopic creatures that live on and within us, mostly to our benefit.